groovemonkey/hands_on_linux-self_hosted_wordpress_for_linux_beginners/7-set-up-wordpress-site.md

 ```
 nano /etc/hosts
 ```
-Add a line like the following, with the IP and hostname replaced by your WordPress server's IP address and your domain name, respectively:
+Add two lines like the following, with the IP and hostnames replaced by your WordPress server's IP address and your domain name, respectively:
 ```
 81.7.14.132    tutorialinux.com
 81.7.14.132    www.tutorialinux.com